Wan Chai: Post-war development (from 1945)

-During the 1950s the pro-Communist underground cell network Hailiushe (海流社) established their headquarters at the rooftop of a multi-story house on Spring Garden Lane.
-This group was successfully raided by the Hong Kong police.
+During the 1950s, the pro-Communist underground cell network Hailiushe (海流社) established their headquarters at the rooftop of a multi-story house on Spring Garden Lane.
+This group was successfully raided by the Hong Kong Police.

-Prostitution has been one of the oldest occupations in Wan Chai.
-There are numerous historical accounts of women trading sex for western merchandise, especially with sailors from trading ships visiting this area.
-In the 1960s, Wan Chai became legendary for its exotic night life, especially for the US servicemen resting there during the Vietnam War.
-Despite rapid changes of Wan Chai's demography from reclamation and redevelopment, the presence of sex workers operating among ordinary residential areas has continued to be a distinctive feature.
+Prostitution had been one of the oldest occupations in Wan Chai.
+There are numerous historical accounts of women trading sexual services for western merchandise, especially with sailors from trading ships visiting this area.
+In the 1960s, Wan Chai became legendary for its exotic night life, especially for the US servicemen resting there during the War in Vietnam.
+Despite rapid changes of Wan Chai's demography due to reclamation and redevelopment, the presence of sex workers operating among ordinary residential areas has continued to be a distinctive feature.
 Some of the lifestyle was illustrated in past movies such as The World of Suzie Wong.

 Transfer of sovereignty to China (PRC)

 Wan Chai's HKCEC has been home to major political and economic events.
 It was the site of the Hong Kong handover ceremony in 1997, in which the last governor of Hong Kong, Chris Patten, formally concluded the British chapter and transferred Hong Kong to China.
 The WTO Ministerial Conference in 2005 was also one of the largest international events hosted in Hong Kong, with delegates from 148 countries participating.

 In May 2009, 300 guests and staff members at the Metropark Hotel in Wan Chai were quarantined, suspected of being infected or in contact with the H1N1 virus during the global outbreak of swine flu.
 A 25-year-old Mexican man who had stayed at the hotel was later found to have caught the viral infection.
 He had traveled to Hong Kong from Mexico via Shanghai.